Google’s Mobile Friendly Move

 I should point out that these two terms, while related, are not completely interchangeable.
 I would define mobile friendly as the strict criteria set by Google and other search engines – are viewports correctly declared?
 Is the font rendered a certain size?
 Does the website avoid pinch-zoom?

 Responsive design, on the other hand, is the philosophical approach, taking not only boxes and font sizes into account but aesthetics, innovation and common sense.
 Championed by the likes of Ethan Marcotte, it’s a more human approach to web design and cannot be dictated by a checklist.
 A website is not wholly responsive, in the same way a film cannot be objectively cinematic.

-By Bruce Sigrist in: SEO Tips
+Written by Bruce Sigrist in: SEO Tips